dedsm/cookiecutter-django/docs/project-generation-options.rst

 use_sentry [n]
     Whether to use Sentry_ to log errors from your project.

-windows [n]
-    Whether you'll be developing on Windows.

 use_python2 [n]
     By default, the Python code generated will be for Python 3.x.
 But if you answer `y` here, it will be legacy Python 2.7 code.